dotnet/roslyn/docs/features/nullable-metadata.md

     [System.AttributeUsage(AttributeTargets.Module, AllowMultiple = false)]
     public sealed class NullablePublicOnlyAttribute : Attribute
     {
+        public readonly bool IncludesInternals;
+        public NullablePublicOnlyAttribute(bool includesInternals)
+        {
+            IncludesInternals = includesInternals;
         }
     }
+}
 ```

 The `NullablePublicOnlyAttribute` type is for compiler use only - it is not permitted in source.
 The type declaration is synthesized by the compiler if not already included in the compilation.

+`IncludesInternal` is true if `internal` members are annotated in addition to `public` and `protected` members.

 ## Compatibility